-If you got this error message while watching high-quality videos on YouTube, it is most likely that your WiFi is not able to meet the video’s bandwidth requirement and hence the error.
+If you got this error message while watching high-quality videos on YouTube, it is most likely that your WiFi cannot meet the video’s bandwidth requirement, hence the error.
 If the scenario is applicable, you can try lowering the playback quality of your video and see if the error is resolved.

-To lower playback quality, you can click on the gear icon (Settings) and then go to Quality.
-And then, choose a lower playback quality and then see if the error is fixed or not.
+To lower playback quality, click on the gear icon (Settings) and then go to Quality.
+And then, choose a lower playback quality and see if the error is fixed.

 6] Switch your web browser